LuisAGuzmanI/LuisAGuzmanI/README.md

 ## Hi 👋 I am Luis!
-I'm a Software Developer and college studend who loves learning how technology works and building stuff with it
+I'm a Software Developer and college student who loves learning how technology works and building stuff with it

 ### 🔨 Projects I'm the most proud of
 <ul>
 <li>
 <b>MAE Digital Library</b>
-<p>Currently working on a Web App as a part of my scolarship service to store and distribute educational content from students to students using Firebase and Vue.js </p>
+<p>Currently working on a Web App as a part of my scholarship service to store and distribute educational content from students to students using Firebase and Vue.js </p>
 </li>
 <li>
 <b>Arca Continental TWI Supervisor Training System</b>